Santo Domingo Ingenio

 Santo Domingo Ingenio is a town and municipality in Oaxaca in south-western Mexico.

 It is part of the Juchitán District in the west of the Istmo de Tehuantepec region.

-Environment
+Geography

-The municipality covers an area of 354.68 km² at an average elevation of 40 meters above sea level.
+The municipality covers an area of 354.68 km2 at an average elevation of 40 meters above sea level.
+The town lies on the Pan-American highway, connecting it to Santiago Niltepec and Juchitán de Zaragoza.
 The land is generally flat, part of the Pacific coastal plain of the Isthmus, with some hills in the northern part.

+Hydrography

 Some streams flow northward, feeding the Coatzacoalcos River, while the Chicapa River flows south towards the Laguna Superior.

 The climate is warm, with annual rainfall averaged 1050 mm, mostly falling in the summer.

+Flora and fauna

 Flora include Guanacaste, ceiba, teposcohuite, kapok tree, and fruit trees and pastures.

 Wild fauna include armadillo, rabbit, coyote, opossum and birds common to the region.